reggiegunawan88/doctor-finder/README.md

 ## Features
 Apps main features consist:

-- Search Doctor
-● A text input●Will display result on doctor list that are relevant to doctor name based on the keywordsentered
+- Search Doctor : Will display result on doctor list that are relevant to doctor name based on the keywords entered

-- Filter by Hospital
-● A dropdown input with checkbox●Will display result on doctor list based on hospital.
+- Filter by Hospital: A dropdown input with checkbox, will display result on doctor list based on hospital.
-● Multiple selection

-- Filter by Specialization●A dropdown input with checkbox ● Will display result on doctor list based on Specialization ● Multiple selection
+- Filter by Specialization: A dropdown input with checkbox, will display result on doctor list based on Specialization

 ## Information
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).